 Time your employees spend reading countless emails which don’t offer real value is time wasted.
 Each time they switch tabs to check if they received a new message they’ll lose focus, as well as time.
 Not to mention the minutes they’ll spend reading the emails and crafting a perfect response.

-The same goes for Slack or other instant messaging tools.
+The same goes for remote work tools such as Slack or other instant messaging tools.
 Yes, they’re extremely useful for collaboration, building up team culture in a remote team, and it’s great you’re using them.
 Luckily, most of those tools have a “do not disturb” option, which is quite handy, and you could instruct the team to use that option whenever they want to be 100% focused on what they’re doing.

 If you’re thinking that your team isn’t spending that much time on useless communication, think again.
 And check the reports in your employee time tracking app - it’ll definitely tell a different story.